gearbot/GearBot/web/src/docs/guides/censoring.md

 - invite censoring
 - text censoring

-But none of these apply to people who have permission level 2 or higher (mods, and admins), level 4 does not count as this only applies to specific commands, not globally
+But none of these apply to people who have permission level 2 or higher (mods and admins), level 4 does not count as this only applies to specific commands, not globally.
 ## Initial setup
-First you need to make sure there is a logging channel that has the ``CENSOR_MESSAGES`` key so it censor actions are logged there, this is a requirement to being able to enable censoring of messages.
+First you need to make sure there is a logging channel that has the ``CENSOR_MESSAGES`` key so that censor actions are logged there, this is a requirement to being able to enable censoring of messages.

-Next up is making sure the feature is enabled, you can do this by running
+Next up is making sure the feature is enabled, you can do this by running:
 ```
 !configure features enable CENSOR_MESSAGES
 ```